-The evaluator shall perform the following test to verify that the TOE encrypts plaintext biometric data if the TOE stores the data in non-volatile memory outside the SEE.
+The evaluator shall perform the following test to verify that the TOE restricts access to the biometric system by the main computer operating system.

 The following test steps require the developer to provide access to a test platform that provides the evaluator with tools that are typically not found on factory products.